MayandNuch/cs-registration-board/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This project is for Webapp class and muic cs registration usage.

 * Ruby version

-* System dependencies

-* Configuration

-* Database creation
+  2.3.1

-* Database initialization
+* Rails version

+  5.0.1

-* How to run the test suite
+* How to run

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+  $ rails s